~by Don Osborne from ~INQUARTA

 This is a generality, but a useful one: The reputation of the college you attend will to a small degree impact the medical school you will most likely be accepted to.

-Most students ask what degree do I need in order to become a doctor, but medical schools in the United States do not require you to have a specific degree.
+Most students ask what degree do I need in order to become a doctor.
+To become a medical doctor in the United States, you are not required to have a specific degree.

 Instead, medical schools have a list of prerequisite classes that you must take.
 Most pre-med students choose to major in Biology and get a Bachelor of Science in Biology, but they do this because the Biology major contains all of the classes that medical schools require.

-The best answer to this question is you need to be a competitive applicant for medical school admissions, and so those grades are usually 3.5 GPA on the 4.0 scale or higher within your science courses — typically biology, chemistry, physics, math.
+To be a competitive applicant for medical school admissions, your grades will need to be at least a 3.5 GPA on the 4.0 scale or higher within your science courses — typically biology, chemistry, physics, math.

 How much does it cost to become a doctor?

 Let’s look specifically at the cost of medical school.
-The medical school tuition ranges anywhere from $175,000 to $250,000 for the total of the four years of your education.
-However, looking at your lifetime earnings as a physician relative to the money that you have spent, you will see that the money that you earn will more than pay for the money that you spend to go to medical school.
+According to the Association of American Medical Colleges, of 2016, most students will graduate from medical school with a median debt level of $200,00.
+There are differences in tuition, fees and health insurance between public and private schools.
+However, looking at your lifetime earnings as a physician relative to the money that you have spent, you will see that your earnings will more than pay for the money that you spend to go to medical school.
 You can argue that going to medical school does not cost you money, but actually makes you money.

 I have a special free report that I created for Dr. Anton’s readers about this topic.
 You can get this report immediately here —